Women Veterans Health Care

 Mental health conditions such as depression are treatable.
+When planning a healthy pregnancy or seeking treatment for mental health, VA can help.
 When considering becoming a parent, you may want to talk with your VA primary care provider regarding your mental health and how to continue treatment, if needed, throughout your pregnancy.

 While pregnant, it is important to continue monitoring your psychological health.
 Depression, anxiety, and PTSD may continue into or be affected by your pregnancy.
 Untreated mental health symptoms can worsen pregnancy outcomes, and your VA health care provider can help you discover the safest and most effective treatment options for your mental health concerns throughout your pregnancy.